Open water swimming at the 2019 World Aquatics Championships – Mixed 5 km team relay

-The mixed 5 km team relay competition at the 2019 World Aquatics Championships was held on 18 July 2019.
+The mixed 5 km team relay at the 2019 World Aquatics Championships was held on 18 July 2019 in Expo Ocean Park bay, Yeosu, South Korea.

-Germany won gold with a time of 53:58.7, Italy won silver with 53:58.9, and the United States won bronze with 53:59.0.
+The United States was leading at halfway, before Germany overtook them to win gold with a time of 53:58.7, Italy won silver with 53:58.9, and the United States won bronze with 53:59.0.

 Race

-The race took place at 08:00 on 18 July in Expo Ocean Park bay, Yeosu.
-The water was wavy.
-Each national team consisted of two men and two women, who could swim in any order.
-Each athlete swam 1.25 km, meaning each team completed 5 km in total.
+The race took place at 08:00 on 18 July in Expo Ocean Park, Yeosu, South Korea.
+The water was choppy.
+Each team consisted of two men and two women swimming 1.25 km each, in any order, for a combined distance of 5 km.
 SwimSwam wrote that each team's choice for the order of their male and female swimmers was a "strategic" decision.

-Germany and Italy both chose to allocate their two women to the first two legs, while the United States chose to order their relay as: female, male, female, male.
+Germany and Italy both chose to allocate their two women to the first two legs, while the United States chose to order their relay as female, male, female, male.
 The individual 10 km champion Florian Wellbrock did not compete for the German team, in order to focus on the pool events he was competing in later in the Championships.

-Germany was given a yellow card during the first leg, which was swum by Lea Boy.
-A second yellow card would mean disqualification for the team.
+Tactical blocking and jostling occurred during the race, and Germany's Sarah Köhler was given a yellow card during the second leg; (Note: Dawn and SwimSwam both wrote that Lea Boy received the yellow card for Germany during the first leg.) a second yellow card would mean disqualification for the team.

 The United States was leading at the halfway mark, while Germany was eighth, but Germany's two men took the lead over the last two legs, and Germany won gold with a time of 53:58.7.
-Italy won silver with 53.58.9, and the United States won bronze with 53:59.0.
+Italy finished 0.2 seconds behind to win silver with 53:58.9, and the United States won bronze with 53:59.0.
 Brazil finished fourth, and the defending champions, France, finished sixth.

 Germany's win was their fourth medal in open water swimming at the Championships.
 World Aquatics called Gregorio Paltrinieri the "key ingredient" to Italy's silver.
-The International Olympic Committee called the end of the race "thrilling", and ESPN called it a "close finish".
+ESPN called it a "close finish".